 Only on a computer

 - Expand video history to see a summary view or minute-by-minute view

 - Create and share clips

 On top of these features Nest Aware makes alerts better by using advanced algorithms.
 Motion sensing features like face detection and depth sensing help improve the activity alert accuracy.
 These improvements require a lot of computing power, much more than Nest Cam can deliver by itself.
 So we have to use powerful cloud servers to deliver this state of the art detection.
 This is why Nest Aware is a subscription service.

-If you’re still set on Nest Cam, I think it can still prove to be very useful depending on how you use it.
+If you’re still set on Nest Cam, we still think it can still prove to be very useful depending on how you use it.
+It just requires more time and effort to customize and figure out.
 You can purchase it from Amazon.com for $199.00.